Shrinkage Estimation for the Diagonal Multivariate Exponential Families: Introduction

+In addition to our theoretical investigations, we carry out extensive simulation studies of the new shrinkage estimators and we determine that the new estimators outperform the maximum likelihood estimator.
+Specifically, we deduce from the simulations that, in the case of the gamma and Poisson families, our estimators achieve lower risk than the maximum likelihood estimator.
+In order to conduct these simulation studies, we first derive the probability density functions of these classes of distributions, a result which was unknown hitherto.
+Then we carry out the simulations using variable-at-a-time Metropolis algorithms for simulating observations from a multivariate gamma distribution and by means of a multivariate reduction scheme for the multivariate Poisson distribution.

 The article is organized as follows.
 We begin by presenting in Section \ref{sec_dmnef} the basic definitions for the multivariate natural exponential families and the diagonal multivariate natural exponential families.
 In Section \ref{sec_shrink_to_location}, we construct a large class of semi-parametric shrinkage estimators for the mean parameter for the distributions for which the diagonal entries of the covariance matrix are certain quadratic functions of the mean parameter that shrink toward a given location and show their asymptotic properties under squared error loss.
 In Section \ref{sec_shrink_to_mean}, we construct another class of semi-parametric shrinkage estimators that shrinks toward the grand mean and study their properties.
-Finally, in Section \ref{sec_mnef}, we study the distributions that belong to the diagonal multivariate natural exponential families and establish their asymptotic consistency.
+In Section \ref{sec_mnef}, we study the distributions that belong to the diagonal multivariate natural exponential families and establish their asymptotic consistency.
+Finally, simulation studies are presented in Section \ref{sec_ss}.

-\section{The diagonal multivariate natural exponential \\ families}
+\section{The diagonal multivariate natural exponential families}